-When I started my first online business (which was a colossal failure, mind you), I was moving full steam ahead with a huge number of great ideas, an insane work ethic, and innate passion for eventually creating my own job – as opposed to working for someone else for the rest of my life.
+I wish I had known about these online business tools when I first started trying to make money online with my early websites.
+When I launched my first company (which was a colossal failure, mind you), I was moving full steam ahead with a huge number of great ideas, an insane work ethic, and innate passion for eventually creating my own job – as opposed to working for someone else for the rest of my life.

-Amongst the many reasons why that business eventually devolved into a fiery inferno, one thing I seriously lacked was an in-depth knowledge of all the incredibly useful tools, services, and platforms at my disposal, that could help me more effectively launch a profitable online side business.
+Amongst the many reasons why that online business eventually devolved into a fiery inferno, one thing I seriously lacked was an in-depth knowledge of all the incredibly useful online business tools, services, and platforms at my disposal, that could help me more effectively launch a profitable online side business.

 By choosing to start a side business and grow it while keeping my day job, I now had extremely limited time and financial resources.